britram/draft-trammell-tcpm-spin/draft-trammell-tsvwg-spin.md

 The following subsections define how to bind the spin bit to various IETF transport protocols.
 As of this writing, bindings are specified for QUIC and TCP.

 ## QUIC

 This signal was originally specified for the QUIC transport protocol
-{{QUIC-TRANS}}, as the encrypted design of that protocol makes passive RTT measurement impossible.
+{{QUIC-TRANSPORT}}, as the encrypted design of that protocol makes passive RTT measurement impossible.
 The binding of this signal to QUIC is partially described in {{?QUIC-SPIN-EXP=I-D.ietf-quic-spin-exp}}, which adds the spin bit only (without the VEC) to QUIC for experimentation purposes.